legalize-dev/legalize-nl/nl/BWBR0035791.md

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+Het deel van de frequentieruimte, bedoeld in de rechterkolom van de tabellen in nationale voetnoten HOL004 en HOL005, dat gekoppeld is aan vergunningen voor commerciële middengolfomroep onderscheidenlijk commerciële niet-landelijke FM-omroep, wordt in afwijking van de kolom Verdeelmechanisme van de in hoofdstuk 10 opgenomen Frequentietabel op volgorde van binnenkomst verleend.

+### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

 The Dutch Frequency Plan is special in an international sense in that it also indicates the assignment rules per band.
 Most countries publish these assignment rules in separate documents.

+This frequency decree 2014 implements several parts of the Dutch frequency policy as published in the radio spectrum policy memorandum 2005.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-Vanaf 1 juni 2022 tot 1 september 2025 is 1/12e deel van de capaciteit van de frequentieruimte van een frequentieblok als bedoeld in de rechterkolom van de tabellen in de nationale voetnoten HOL004 en HOL005, gekoppeld met de frequentieruimte behorend bij de analoge commerciële vergunningen, bedoeld in de bij die rechterkolom behorende linkerkolom van de tabellen in de nationale voetnoten HOL004 en HOL005, ten behoeve van in elk geval het ongewijzigd en gelijktijdig digitaal uitzenden van de radioprogramma’s die op grond van de analoge commerciële vergunningen worden uitgezonden.
-Daarbij is de in de vorige volzin bedoelde frequentieruimte in de allotments HOL2401, HOL2402, HOL2403, HOL2404, HOL2405, HOL2406, HOL2407 bestemd voor commerciële middengolfomroep of niet-landelijke commerciële radio-omroepen die voor elke vergunning voor 1/12e deel van de capaciteit van een frequentieblok als bedoeld in de rechterkolom van de tabellen in de nationale voetnoten HOL004 en HOL005, tevens een vergunning voor commerciële middengolfomroep onderscheidenlijk niet-landelijke commerciële radio-omroep houden of gaan houden.

 ### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

-This frequency decree 2014 implements several parts of the Dutch frequency policy as published in the radio spectrum policy memorandum 2005.

 This frequency plan mentions, where possible, the English terms and abbreviations so as to make it also accessible to the non-Dutch reader.
 However, Dutch regulation requires this decree to be published in Dutch.
 (Should there be any possible difference in interpretation, the Dutch text shall prevail).

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

-### Annex 5, Summary of this Dutch Frequency Plan

 An important new feature of this frequency plan is that frequency use for vital government tasks is assigned on the condition that its use has been justified.
 This concerns tasks like policing, public order and state security, rescue services, air traffic management, vessel traffic control, defence, public service broadcasting, and scientific use.
 In the table this is indicated by: ‘Aangewezen voor het ministerie van ...’
 The ministries concerned have each produced a spectrum need justification plan (BehoefteOnderbouwingsPlan/BOP).